Introduction

 - Tracking employee completion rates and certifications.

-- Providing a portal for employees to enroll in professional development programs.
+- Providing a portal for employees to enroll in professional development programmes.

 How to Implement an HR Information System (HRIS)?